🎵Carol Kaye -- is 89 in the year 2024 and 90 in the year 2025; b.3/24/1935 N.S.

 In 1951, “Would I Love You (Love You, Love You)” by Patti Page peaked at number 7 on the U.S. pop singles chart.

-In 1979, “You And Me” by Liner peaked at number 92 on the U.S. pop singles chart.
+In 1979, “You and Me” by Liner peaked at number 92 on the U.S. pop singles chart.

-In 1984, ✪ “Radio Ga-Ga” by Queen peaked at number 11 on the Canada pop singles chart.
+In 1984, ✪✪ “Hyperactive!” by Thomas Dolby peaked at number 62 on the U.S. pop singles chart.

-In 1990, “Almost Hear You Sigh” by The Rolling Stones peaked at number 6 on the Canada pop singles chart.
+In 1962, ✪✪ “Surfin'” by The Beach Boys peaked at number 75 on the U.S. pop singles chart.

 In 1973, “Big City Miss Ruth Ann” by Gallery peaked at number 19 on the Canada pop singles chart.